MattHodgman/ProteoHist/README.md

 2. Identify and remove any images that were not segmented correctly.
 3. Use CLAM (ResNet50 trained on ImageNet) to extract features for each patch.

-## Run Multiclass Classification/Prediction Multi-Layer Perceptron (MLP)
+## Run Multioutput regression
 1. Split cases and controls, by patient, into training and validation sets.
-2. Train and validate MLP with patch features as input and protein expression as output.
+2. Train and validate linear regression model with patch features as input and protein expression as output.
-3. Test MLP on test set that contains both tumor and normal tissue.
+3. Test model on test set that contains both tumor and normal tissue.

 ## Create Heat Maps
 Stitch patches back together to recreate image of tissue slide and color each patch by protein expression.